 Let the universe decide and I will simply execute the actions.
 It frees me from the load of responsibilities of doership.

-When Buddha in his first noble truth said that the samsara (the world of names and forms) is dukkha (suffering, restlessness, and irritation), he did not mean it in the absolute sense.
-He gave the way out of dukkha by following a middle path which comprised of eight components.
+When Buddha, in his first noble truth, said that the samsara (the world of names and forms) is dukkha (suffering, restlessness, and irritation), he did not mean it in the absolute sense.
+He gave the way out of dukkha by following a middle path that is comprised of eight components.